The Big A: Our House

 When will we hear more about a potential new lease?

-We've started early talks with the Angels and will work through the negotiation process in the spring and summer.
+We've started early talks with the Angels and will work through the negotiation process in late summer and fall.

 We'll provide updates here and on our fact sheet as things progress.
 Our city manager will also brief our City Council as he has updates.

-We would hope to have details on a potential agreement later in 2019 or in early 2020.
+We would hope to have details on a potential agreement in late 2019.

 Any agreement would go before our City Council for approval.
 We'll share details beforehand, just as we did with our agreement with Honda Center, which was well received by the community.